-These were soon followed by a blacksmith named Mr. Holdridge and a drug store was opened by Dr. Darr, Samuel Geer opened the first store and hotel in 1855 and was appointed the first Postmaster in December when a post office was established in the store.
+These were soon followed by a blacksmith named Mr. Holdridge, and Dr. Darr opened a drug store.
+Samuel Geer opened the first store and hotel in 1855 and was appointed the first Postmaster in December when a post office was established in the store.

 The first church organized was the Congregational, in April 1856, by Reverend Samuel L. Adair, John Brown’s brother-in-law, but it would be several years before a church was built.
 A Methodist Church congregation would also be established that year, meeting in private homes.

 The settlement, established during the years of the Kansas-Missouri Border War, quickly became a target of the pro-slavery faction.
-The first attack was made on the town on June 7, 1856, when a party of about 150 Missourians, under command of John W. Whitfield, learning that most of the men of the Free-State forces were occupied elsewhere, converged on the settlement.
+The first attack was made on the town on June 7, 1856, when a party of about 150 Missourians, under the command of John W. Whitfield, learned that most of the men of the Free-State forces were occupied elsewhere and converged on the settlement.
 No resistance was made, and beyond plundering some houses and running off horses, no great damage was done.
-The village, at this time, consisted of about 30 buildings and the population was about 200.
+The village, at this time, consisted of about 30 buildings, and the population was about 200.
 But, this was to be just the first attack.

 On the morning of August 30, 1856, Frederick Brown, son of abolitionist John Brown, left Osawatomie before sunrise to travel to Lawrence.
 On his way, he was killed by men of the pro-slavery faction.
-Messengers were at once dispatched to notify the people in the village, including Captain John Brown, who quickly made plans for the defense of the settlement.
-John Brown, with 41 men took a position in the timber on the south side of the Marais des Cygnes River.
+Messengers were dispatched to notify the people in the village, including Captain John Brown, who quickly made plans for the defense of the settlement.
+John Brown, with 41 men, took a position in the timber on the south side of the Marais des Cygnes River.
 As the Missourians passed by the settlement, the Free-State men fired upon them.
 Armed with a cannon, the pro-slavery men returned the fire, and Brown’s men were forced to retreat.
 The Missourians then entered the town and commenced to pillage and burn it.
-They first fired the blockhouse, in which several men were stationed, and only four houses escaped being destroyed.
-When the ruffians left they had two wagons filled with their wounded and ten loaded with the plunder taken from the homes of the citizens.
+They first fired at the blockhouse, in which several men were stationed, and only four houses escaped being destroyed.
+When the ruffians left, they had two wagons filled with their wounded and ten loaded with the plunder taken from the citizens’ homes.

 The Free-State men lost about six men killed or captured, and several more were seriously wounded.
-It is supposed that the Missourians suffered about the same number in dead and wounded, although it was never definitely known.
+It is supposed that the Missourians suffered about the same number of dead and wounded, although it was never known.

-Notwithstanding these battles and the general troubles of the times, Osawatomie grew and prospered, and in 1857 had grown to about 800 people.
-The first school was taught in the winter of 1857-58 by Mr. Squires, in a frame schoolhouse.
+Notwithstanding these battles and the general troubles of the times, Osawatomie grew and prospered and, in 1857, had grown to about 800 people.
+The first school was taught in the winter of 1857-58 by Mr. Squires in a frame schoolhouse.
 The Congregational Church also met in the school building.
-The first newspaper in the community also was established in 1857, called The Southern Kansas Herald.
+The community’s first newspaper was also established in 1857, called The Southern Kansas Herald.

 Having lost his original hotel in the Battle of Osawatomie, Samuel Geer built a larger two-story frame hotel in 1858.
-It was here, that Horace Greeley, Republican Party founder and New York Times editor, made a speech to an assembly of about 5,000 people at the first convention of the Kansas Republican Party in the spring of 1859.
+Here, Horace Greeley, Republican Party founder and New York Times editor, made a speech to an assembly of about 5,000 people at the first convention of the Kansas Republican Party in the spring of 1859.

-Before the Civil Civil War, the mentally ill had been placed in poor houses, workhouses, or prisons when their families couldn’t take of them.
-However, by the 1860s, Americans wanted to provide better assistance to the less fortunate, including the mentally ill and between 1825 and 1865, the number of insane asylums in the United States increased from nine to 62.
+Before the Civil Civil War, the mentally ill were placed in poor houses, workhouses, or prisons when their families couldn’t take care of them.
+However, by the 1860s, Americans wanted to provide better assistance to the less fortunate, including the mentally ill.
+Between 1825 and 1865, the number of insane asylums in the United States increased from nine to 62.
 “The Lodge,” as it was familiarly called in the beginning, was simply a farmhouse that admitted its first patient on November 5, 1866.
 It soon grew to an average patient population of 13.

-In no time the two wards, which could accommodate 12 patients each plus the employees who cared for them were filled.
+In no time, the two wards, which could accommodate 12 patients each plus the employees who cared for them were filled.
 Two years later, construction of the Main Building began.
-When it was fully completed in 1886, the large brick structure ranged from two to five stories, contained two wings, in which the patents lived.
+When it was fully completed in 1886, the large brick structure ranged from two to five stories and contained two wings in which the patients lived.
 In the center were the administrative offices, pharmacy, dental clinic, canteen, and patients’ library.
 Afterward, the “Lodge” was used first as an isolation building for patients with smallpox, then as a farm building before it was torn down.

-Additional buildings were added over the years and by the turn of the century, it included dormitories for employees, shops, an electric power plant, ice house, bakery, laundry, barns, greenhouses and a reservoir.
+Additional buildings were added over the years, and by the turn of the century, it included dormitories for employees, shops, an electric power plant, an ice house, bakery, laundry, barns, greenhouses, and a reservoir.
 In 1912, it could serve more than 1,000 patients.
-My the mid 20th Century, newspapers began to run reports on the deplorable conditions of state-run hospitals which included neglect, brutality, overcrowded facilities, and the use of restraints.
-Soon, the Governor and the legislature acted and reform began that included new facilities and training programs for staff.
+By the mid-20th century, newspapers began to run reports on the deplorable conditions of state-run hospitals, which included neglect, brutality, overcrowded facilities, and the use of restraints.
+Soon, the Governor and the legislature acted, and reform began that included new facilities and training programs for staff.

-A “rehabilitation center,” which included a swimming pool, a well-equipped auditorium, and a modern gymnasium was completed in 1963.
-Sadly, the main building was razed in 2002, but several other historic buildings continue to stand.
+A “rehabilitation center,” which included a swimming pool, a well-equipped auditorium, and a modern gymnasium, was completed in 1963.
+Sadly, the main building was razed in 2002, but several other historic buildings remain.
 On the outskirts of the property sits a sad little cemetery, where no names are contained on the tombstones — only numbers.
 The hospital is much smaller today, serving only 176 patients.
 We have read reports that the grounds are allegedly haunted and were not surprised.
 However, we could find no detailed reports of activity.

 By the early 1900s, the town had once again gained newspapers, including the Graphic and Globe, both weeklies.
 A larger school building was constructed in 1906.
 By 1910, the town boasted more than 4,000 people.

-Over the next century, though Osawatomie moved into the future, it always maintained its small-town atmosphere and agricultural economic base, as well as holding tightly to its rich history.
-Today, this community of about 4,600 people provides a number of historic sites for visitors.
+Over the next century, though Osawatomie moved into the future, it always maintained its small-town atmosphere and agricultural economic base and held tightly to its rich history.
+Today, this community of about 4,600 people provides several historic sites for visitors.

 Commemorating the Kansas-Missouri Border War and John Brown is the 1877 Soldiers Monument, erected to honor the five men killed in the Battle of Osawatomie, located at 9th & Main Street.

-At the John Brown Memorial Park and State Historic Site, situated on the land where the Battle of Osawatomie took place, is the old Adair Cabin, which serves as a museum today.
+At the John Brown Memorial Park and State Historic Site, situated on the land where the Battle of Osawatomie took place, is the old Adair Cabin, which is a museum today.
 The site is located at 10th and Main Street.